sfc-gh-miwhitaker/Data_Engineering_Agent/README.md

 ```
 Data_Engineering_Agent/
+├── LICENSE                         # Apache 2.0 license
 ├── README.md                       # This file
-└── Snowflake_Assistant_setup.sql   # Full automation script for agent deployment
+├── Snowflake_Assistant_setup.sql   # Full automation script for agent deployment
+└── archive/                        # Previous versions
 ```

+## Security Considerations

+- The script uses `SYSADMIN` role following the principle of least privilege
+- SQL injection protection implemented in the Python email procedure
+- All user inputs are escaped before being passed to system procedures
+- `PUBLIC` role is granted `USAGE` only (not ownership or modification rights)
+- Review the email integration security requirements for your organization

+## License

+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

 ## Support

-None - use at your own risk
+None - use at your own risk.
+This is community-supported code.

 ## Acknowledgments